Budgetize/Budgetize/README.md

 * Transaction History Page
    * Displays the information for the users transaction history.
 This includes deposits, withdraws, purchases, transfers, or anything the user wants!
 It also allows users to delete a specific transaction.
    * The navigation section will include an add page button that will allow the user to go to the transaction add page.
-* Transaction Add Page
+* Income Add Page
-   * Allows users to add transactions to their account so they may view an aggregate view in the transaction history page.
+   * Allows users to add income to their account so they may view an aggregate view in the transaction history page.
    * The navigation will allow the user to go back to the previous screen.
+* Expense Add Page
+   * Allows users to add expenses to their account so they may view an aggregate view in the transaction history page.
-Adding a transaction will leave the user on the same page to allow for multiple transactions to be added.
+   * The navigation will allow the user to go back to the previous screen.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

+* Add income page
-* Add transaction page
+* Add expense page
 * Transaction history page
 * Logout

 **Flow Navigation** (Screen to Screen)

 * Login -> Register page or transaction history page
-* Transaction history page -> Back to login page or to add transaction page
+* Transaction history page -> Back to login page or to add income page or add expense page
+* Add income page -> Back to transaction history page
-* Add transaction page -> Back to transaction history page
+* Add expense page -> Back to transaction history page

 ## Wireframes